 A Design Sprint is a great way to kick off a project.
 It can truly change the client’s perspective, it boosts creativity in a way that normal development can’t and it significantly reduces risks.
 Obviously, it’s not a solution for everyone.
 But if your problems are complex, broad, difficult and they’re critical to the success of your project – we can’t recommend Design Sprints enough!

-Stay tuned for our next article where we discuss in details the whole process of Design Sprints!
+Also check our next article where we discuss in details the whole process of Design Sprints!
 You will learn how every single day of Design Sprint unfolds and what are the values of each stage.